* Long-buyers sell position over glut concern

 * Rebar inventory builds

-Restocking demands wane, curbing prices on raw materials
+* Restocking demand wanes, curbing prices of raw materials (Updates prices)

 BEIJING, July 21 (Reuters) - China's steel rebar futures fell for a second day on Friday on mounting concern that rising output from mills seeking to cash in on higher prices has glutted the market.